 Parenting across cultures

-Cultural differences in parenting practices can lead to tension or misunderstanding both within families and between families and others.
-Common differences relate to the ways affection is shown to children, attitudes to physical punishment, and how much emphasis is placed on family responsibility compared with promoting children’s independence.
-Some cultural practices have very strict codes of behaviour according to age and/or gender.
+Cultural differences in parenting practices can lead to misunderstandings and be stressful for families.
+Common differences in parenting practices can relate to the ways affection is shown to children, attitudes to physical punishment, and how much emphasis is placed on family responsibility, compared with promoting children’s independence.
+Some cultural practices can have very strict codes of behaviour according to age and/or gender.